 ArtConnect Foruma community gathering for art-enthusiasts, artists & creative minds

-THE POWER OF ART TO HEAL: FIRST OF TWO-PART SERIES
+THE POWER OF ART TO HEAL: SECOND OF TWO-PART SERIES

 DIANE GRILLO — Vice President, Robert Wood Johnson University Hospital Hamilton

 “Alternative Medicine & Healing: What’s the Scientific Research?”

 Holistically supporting the mind, body, and soul connection was, until recently, viewed as pseudoscience.
 But today, programs that heal the whole person by addressing the range of physical, emotional, mental, social, spiritual, and environmental influences affecting each patient’s health, have started to take their place alongside traditional treatments and medications.
 Grillo will be joined by Patricia McDougall, RN and integrative therapy nurse to share some of the hospital’s leading- edge research and experiences to maximize the potential for self-healing by its cancer patients.